Planning on relocating to the Netherlands? Make your move easier with our ultimate checklist for moving to the Netherlands.

 Arrange your visa

 Do you know the immigration requirements for you and your family when moving to the Netherlands?
 The Netherlands is an EU member state, meaning EU/EFTA residents can enter and remain in the country without requiring a visa.
 Any EU/EFTA residents staying longer than four months will need to register with the government.
 Other requirements exist for non EU/EFTA residents, including the need for entry visas and residence permits.
-For more information on this and all aspects of Dutch immigration, read our complete guide to Dutch visas and permits.
+For more information on this and all aspects of Dutch immigration, read our complete guide to Dutch visas.

 Transport your belongings